Can you bonsai lavender

 Regular pruning is essential for maintaining the desired size and shape of your bonsai lavender.
 Prune back the new growth to a pair of leaves, allowing the plant to maintain its compact form.
 Pinch off any flower buds that form initially to encourage the growth of a more robust root system.

-See also How to prune jade plant bonsai
+See also How much do you have to water a bonsai tree

 Additionally, wire can be used to shape the branches of your bonsai lavender.
 Wrap wire around the desired branch and gently bend it into the desired position.
 Be careful not to apply too much pressure, as lavender branches can be brittle.